Andamio-Platform/dfa-pbl/src/andamio/course/202/assignment2021.md

 }
 ---

-**Task:** Go to any proposal on the deepfunding platform, write any review to any proposal using the above criteria.
+**Task:** Go to any proposal on the [Deep Funding platform](https://deepfunding.ai/), write a review using the above criteria, and submit it here.